Nonideal Reaction-Diffusion Systems: Multiple Routes to Instability

-\textit{Restricted route to instability.}---We now identify a specific class of CRNs where the instability can only be of Cahn-Hilliard type.
-In this class, each reaction $\rho$ interconverts $m_\rho$ molecules of one specific internal species into $m_\rho$ molecules of a different internal species.
-This condition does not constrain the stoichiometry of the chemostatted species.
-These CRNs are defined by
+\textit{Restricted route to instability.}---We now identify the specific class of CRNs where only instabilities of E-type can arise.
+In this class, each reaction $\rho$ interconverts $m_\rho$ molecules of one specific internal species into $m_\rho$ molecules of a different internal species, without constraints on the stoichiometry of the chemostatted species:

 where $x\neq x'$, and there is no summation over $x$ and $x'$ (since they do not appear as repeated upper-lower indices).
 In~\cref{eq:cond}, $\varepsilon_{x,\pm\rho}$ and $\varepsilon_{x',\pm\rho}$ can be either $0$ or $1$, so that every internal species is either a reactant or a product in a given reaction $\rho$.
 Furthermore, $m_\rho>0$ is an integer number that can be different for each reaction $\rho$.